-As a company under private law DPD is in particular subject to the provisions of the the EU General Data Protection Regulation (GDPR), the latest version of the Federal Data Protection Act (BDSG new), the Postal Services Act (PostG) and the resulting Directive on Data Protection in Postal Services (PDSV).
+As a company under private law DPD is in particular subject to the provisions of the the EU General Data Protection Regulation (GDPR), the latest version of the Federal Data Protection Act (BDSG new), the Postal Services Act (PostG).

 If you have any questions relating to parcel shipping with DPD, please use our contact form.

 If you wish to assert your rights in accordance with Article 15-22 GDPR, you can use our data policy contact form.